 I had too many of these.
-Ghughra was a perfect little crispy pouch filled with a lot of spicy filling.
+Ghughra is a perfect little crispy pouch that has a lot of spicy filling.
 No, they didn’t taste like anything like samosas or kachori.
 They were Ghughras and they were pretty awesome.

 Puran puri is a specialty across all the outlets.
 Unlike ordinary puran puri they are smaller and their crust this a bit more thick and crisp.
 They serve it wonderfully dipped in loads of ghee.
 THIS IS A MUST HAVE.